Associate Director London +44 (0)20 7131 4865

 (c) maintain an “open book” policy for the airports concerned during the entire period from between the notification to the Merged Entity of its intention to request slots under the Commitments to the end of the respective IATA scheduling period, including the final allocation of slots by the coordinator following the Slot Return Date.

-Following an assessment of the Identified City Pairs under these Commitments, the Monitoring Trustee is inviting applications for slots for the IATA Winter 2017-18 Season on the following routes:
+Following an assessment of the Identified City Pairs under these Commitments, the Monitoring Trustee is inviting applications for slots for the IATA Summer 2018 Season on the following routes:

 Long-Haul City Pairs*